SRSeaver/ff6_bestiary/README.md

 _(Hint: if named Jonpaul, P > .99)_
 For each enemy in the database the model makes a prediction: is this enemy a boss or not?
 While the final classification is binary (_yes_ or _no_), the degree to which the model "believes" in this classification is not.
 For each enemy the model assigns a probability that they are indeed what the model has classified them as; in other words, the model tells us _how confident_ it is about each enemy being a boss or not.

 I thought it would be fun to look at these probabilities to see exactly which enemies the model says are the most "boss-like".
-Here's a table of the top 15 most probable bosses according to this model, with a full list in the appendix at the end of this post.
+Here's a table of the fifteen most probable bosses according to this model (again, after aggregating fifteen randomly selected runs), with a full list in the appendix at the end of this post.

 ###### Most Probable Bosses
 Rank | SNES_Name        | Actual Boss? | Probability | Prediction | Correct? | Location